xytechsystems/documentation/docs/Webhooks Guide/What's New.md

 ![|368](../../Webhooks%20Guide/assets/Pasted%20image%2020240702112850.png)

+## Export Adaptor Logs improved capture of failures
+Webhooks Export Adaptor logging has been enhanced so that errors are logged when the error occurs prior to being able to execute the API call.
+This gives greater logging visibility to users especially when in the past no log entry would be created and the user would have no awareness.

+## Encode illegal characters in outbound payload
+Webhooks Export Adaptor Template now includes encoding of whitespace characters.

 ## <font color="#c00000">v11.0</font>
 ## Response payload parsing and storing of values
 Webhooks now includes the ability to store value(s) received in the response body into a field from the triggered document.